 Is Eagle Rock man made?

 No. According to Hidden San Diego, Eagle Rock is not man made.
 It’s a natural rock formation, and an amazing thing to see.
 The resemblance to an Eagle is undeniable.
 It’s about 15 feet high, if not taller.
+On my hike, I saw some younger kids climbing all over the rocks.
+Although this is tempting, to keep Eagle Rock around for future generations, I highly recommend admiring the rock from afar.

 Post Brews and Burgers